WallarooLabs/blog.wallaroolabs.com/content/post/python-api.md

 "among" would go to the "a" partition, while "bacon" would go to the "b" partition.

+This application will process messages as they arrive.
+This contrasts with some other streaming data processing systems that are designed around processing messages in micro-batches.
+This results in lower latencies because message processing is not delayed.

 ### Wallaroo's Core Abstractions

 In order to understand the Python API, it is important to understand Wallaroo's core abstractions:
 * State -- Accumulated result of data stored over the course of time.
-* Computation -- Code that transforms an input of some type In to an output of some type Out (or optionally None if the input should be filtered out).
+* Computation -- Code that transforms an input to an output.
-* State Computation -- Code that takes an input type In and a state object of some type State, operates on that input and state (possibly making state updates), and optionally producing an output of some type Out.
+* State Computation -- Code that takes an input and a state object, operates on that input and state
+  (possibly making state updates), and optionally produces an output.
 * Source -- Input point for data from external systems into an application.
 * Sink -- Output point from an application to external systems.
 * Decoder -- Code that transforms a stream of bytes from an external